romana/vpc-router/README.md

-vpc-router is a utility for the setting/deleting of routes in a VPC, consisting of a destination CIDR as well as the IP address of an EC2 instance, which should act as the router for the CIDR.
+vpc-router is a utility for the setting/deleting of routes in a VPC, consisting of a destination CIDR as well as the IP address of an EC2 instance, which should receive packets for any address in that CIDR.

 This program can be used either as a command line utility for a one-off operation, or it can be started in daemon mode.
 In the latter case, it will